ASL Airlines France

-ASL Airlines France (ASL), formerly Europe Airpost, is an airline based in Paris-Charles de Gaulle and operates out of major French airports.
-The airline operates both cargo and passenger flights with a fleet of Boeing 737 aircraft including the 737-700 and 737-800 passenger aircraft and the 737-300F, 737-400F and 737-800BCF.
-ASLF operates freighter services on behalf of express freight integrators, including FedEx Express, and has been an operator of overnight postal flights for La Poste.
+ASL Airlines France, formerly Europe Airpost, is an airline based at Paris-Charles de Gaulle and also operating from major French airports.
+The airline operates both cargo and passenger flights with a fleet of Boeing 737 aircraft, including the 737-700 and 737-800 passenger versions, and all-cargo the 737-300F, 737-400F and 737-800BCF.
+ASLF operates freighter services on behalf of express freight integrators, including FedEx Express, and has been an operator of night postal flights for La Poste.
 The airline also operates charter cargo flights.

 The airline provides scheduled passenger services from domestic French airports to points in North Africa including Algeria.
 The airline also operates transatlantic passenger services, on behalf of Air Saint-Pierre to the French overseas territory of Saint Pierre and Miquelon, off the coast of Newfoundland, Canada.
 Additionally, ASL Airlines France operates charter passenger flights throughout Europe for leading European tour operators and brokers.

 ASL Aviation Holdings DAC, the parent company of ASL Airlines Ireland, is headquartered in Swords, County Dublin, Ireland.